Definability and Interpolation within Decidable Fixpoint Logics: Introduction

-As in the method for invariance and decidability above, we apply a forward mapping to move from a formula $\phi_0$ in a larger logic $\cL_0$ on relational structures to a formula $\phi'_0$ on tree encodings.
-But then we can apply a \emph{different backward mapping}, tuned towards the smaller logic $\logictarget$ and the special properties of its tree-like models.
-The backward mapping of a tree property $\phi'_0$ is always a formula $\phi_1$ in the smaller logic $\logictarget$ (e.g.~$\gfp$).
+These effective characterizations also rely on a back-and-forth method.
+The revised method is shown schematically in Figure~\ref{fig:bandfeffsem}.
+We apply a forward mapping to move from a formula $\phi_0$ in a larger logic $\cL_0$ (e.g.~$\gnfpk$) on relational structures to a formula $\phi'_0$ on tree encodings.
+But then we can apply a \emph{different backward mapping}, tuned towards the smaller logic $\logictarget$ (e.g.~$\gfp$) and the special properties of its tree-like models.
+The backward mapping of a tree property $\phi'_0$ is always a formula $\phi_1$ in the smaller logic $\logictarget$.
 But it is no longer guaranteed to be ``correct'' unconditionally---i.e.~to always characterize structures whose codes satisfy $\phi'_0$.
 Still, we show that \emph{if} the original formula $\phi_0$ is definable in the smaller logic $\logictarget$, then the backward mapping applied to the forward mapping gives such a definition.
 Since we can check the equivalence of two sentences in our logic effectively, this property suffices to get decidability of definability.
-The revised method is shown schematically in Figure \ref{fig:bandfeffsem}.

 The technique above has a few inefficiencies; first, it translates forward to sentences in a rich logic on trees, for which analysis is non-elementary.
 Secondly, it implicitly moves between relational structures and tree structures \emph{twice}: once to construct the formula $\phi'_0$, and a second time to check that $\phi_0$ is equivalent to $\phi_1$, which in turn requires first forming a formula over trees $\phi'_1$ via a forward mapping and then checking its equivalence with $\phi'_0$.
 We show that in some cases we can perform an optimized version of the process, allowing us to get tight bounds on the equivalence problem.